F\"orster valley-orbit coupling and topological lattice of hybrid moir\'e excitons: Results

-\textit{ Layer hybridization of moir\'e trapped excitons.} In a long-wavelength moir\'e pattern, the $C_3$ rotational symmetry dictates that the potential energy minima and maxima of exciton must correspond to the three high symmetry points in a supercell where local stacking registries are $C_3$ invariant.
-We focus on moir\'e excitons trapped at these points with a major interlayer component of an $s$-wave envelope, and a minor intralayer component.
+In a long-wavelength moir\'e pattern, the $C_3$ rotational symmetry dictates that the potential energy minima and maxima of exciton must correspond to the three high symmetry points in a supercell where local stacking registries are $C_3$ invariant.
+We focus on moir\'e excitons trapped at these points with a major interlayer component of an $s$-wave envelope, and a minor intralayer component (Throughout this paper, `envelope function' refers specifically to the exciton's center-of-mass wave function.).
 Their hybridization is determined by the interlayer tunneling matrix element $T$ between conduction or valence band edges.
 At the $\pm K$ valleys, the large crystal momentum leads to a stacking selection rule that dictates $T$ must vanish at two out of the three high symmetry stacking points~\cite{tong2017topological}.
-In the first harmonic approximation~\cite{rafi2011moire}, $T$ as a function of space coordinate $\bs{R}$ takes the form of $\sum_j \exp(i C_3^j \delta \bs{K} \cdot \bs{R})$~\cite{tong2017topological, wang2017interlayer}, $\delta \bs{K}$ being the valley mismatch between layers.
+In the first harmonic approximation~\cite{rafi2011moire}, $T$ as a function of space coordinate $\mathbf{R}$ takes the form of $\sum_j \exp(i C_3^j \delta \mathbf{K} \cdot \mathbf{R})$~\cite{tong2017topological, wang2017interlayer}, $\delta \mathbf{K}$ being the valley mismatch between layers.
 The example for the R-type bilayer is shown in Fig.~\ref{fig_selectionrule}b.
-In the vicinity of B (MX stacking) and C (XM) points, interlayer tunneling takes the $p$-wave forms $T \propto \delta R_x + i \delta R_y$ and $\delta R_x - i \delta R_y$ respectively, where $\delta \bs{R}$ denotes the displacement from the high symmetry points.
+In the vicinity of B (MX stacking) and C (XM) points, interlayer tunneling takes the $p$-wave forms $T \propto \delta R_x + i \delta R_y$ and $\delta R_x - i \delta R_y$ respectively, where $\delta \mathbf{R}$ denotes the displacement from the high symmetry points.
 In the vicinity of A (MM) point, $T$ is approximately a constant.
-Lattice reconstructions can quantitatively change the function $T(\bs{R})$, but not these symmetry dictated leading order forms near the three high symmetry points.
+Lattice reconstructions can quantitatively change the function $T(\mathbf{R})$, but not these symmetry dictated leading order forms near the three high symmetry points.
 These determine the envelope function of the minor intralayer component.
 For instance, hybrid moir\'e exciton has an intralayer component in $p$-wave envelope at B and C points in R-type bilayer (Fig.~\ref{fig_selectionrule}c).